PhunProject/FlexBB/readme.md

-# ForkBB rev.86 Alpha Readme
+# FlexBB rev.01 Alpha Readme

 ## About